And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 An expert on inequality is somebody who is expert and adept at devising policies to take money away from people who have it.

-But we gotta do it.
+But we got to do it.

 You have to do it.

-This is low-hanging fruit, this Hillary stuff that I cannot ignore this.
+This is low-hanging fruit, this Hillary stuff.

-But this whole, you know, health care is a right.
+But this whole, you know, healthcare is a right.

-You know who started that line of thinking?
+You know, who started that line of thinking?

-And during one of his re-election campaigns, he ran around saying, if the Constitution provides you a lawyer because you are too destitute or too poor to afford one, well then by God, the Constitution will provide you health care if you get sick.
+And during one of his reelection campaigns, he ran around saying, if the Constitution provides you a lawyer because you are too destitute or too poor to afford one, well, then, by God, the Constitution will provide you health care if you get sick.

 But with the advent of Obamacare and all of the inherent problems, that's not now a majority point of view.

-A majority of Americans do not view it as a right, and when that's the case, they are not going to support redistribution to make it happen.
+And when that's the case, they are not going to support redistribution to make it happen.

 And when they don't support redistribution, they're not supporting liberalism.